Installation Instructions: Bike Tow Leash install

 7. The BTL comes set for left side use with medium size dogs with the outer clamp vertical.
 The outer clamp can be rotated before tightening to adjust height.
 If the outer clamp cannot be rotated far enough, release the coupling by adding regular 70% rubbing alcohol all the way around inside the coupling as shown.
 Let stand at least 6 minutes, grip the clamp in one hand and coupling in the other, then twist hard, with knobs removed, to release the outer clamp from the coupling.
 Adjust so mast meets the dog's shoulder height with the bike standing vertical.
 Allow the alcohol to evaporate before use to lock coupling in place.
 See video instruction.

 9. The BTL, primarily for bicycles, also will attach and work great on mobility scooters, chairs and other personal mobility devices.
-For these special needs applications, please contact us prior to purchase for specific instructions for your device.
+For Chair Users please contact us prior to purchase for specific instructions for your device.
 Emailing photos and links to the equipment is a great help and saves time.
-Go to the photos tab to view some of these special needs application and installations.
+Go to the photos tab to view some examples of installations.

-We recommend using a Martingale type collar, having the secondary tightening loop and 3 rings.
-Use the center ring for walking on a regular leash and biking in high distraction and risk areas as the dog cannot back out of this type collar.
+We recommend using our Martingale type collar, in our accessories.
+It has a larger secondary tightening loop, 3 attachment rings plus holds adjustment better than most making it ideal for riding and walking.
+Use the center ring for walking on a regular leash and biking in high distraction and risk areas.
+Adjusted properly, the dog cannot back out of this type collar.
 Use one of the outer rings for normal riding so that you differentiate between loose leash walking and allowing your dog to propel the bike.
 The outer rings provide a looser collar and since the BTL pulls from the side the force goes to the side of the neck and shoulder not up against the dog's throat.
+Click Here for our Dog Biking and Walking collar; https://biketowleash.com/collections/accessories/products/bike-tow-leash-martingale-collar

 - Q: I am going out to buy a bike to use with my BTL, what type of bicycle is best?